 Tom left York County to attend college at Dartmouth, but he interrupted his studies to join the Peace Corps and served two years in a small village in India before returning to finish his undergraduate degree.
 He later earned graduate degrees from the University of London and the Massachusetts Institute of Technology.

-Then in 2007, Tom took the job of secretary of revenue in Governor Ed Rendell’s cabinet, where he instituted reforms that grew and strengthened the state lottery and laid the foundation for millions of dollars in additional benefits for Pennsylvania’s seniors.
+In 2006, Tom sold the business and took the job of secretary of revenue in Governor Ed Rendell’s cabinet, where he instituted reforms that grew and strengthened the state lottery and laid the foundation for millions of dollars in additional benefits for Pennsylvania seniors.

 Through innovation and smart investments, Tom was able to turn the company around.
 He changed the Wolf Organization’s business model, transforming it from solely a supplier of other businesses’ products into a company that sources its own American-made cabinets and competes directly with overseas manufacturers.
 Tom also made stronger investments in his employees because he knew that it was their work that truly made the Wolf Organization successful.
 So at a time when many businesses were cutting benefits, Tom continued to provide his employees comprehensive health and retirement benefits and continued returning 20 to 30 percent of the company’s profits back to workers.

-Tom has made fighting the opioid crisis a top priority of his administration and is continuing to work across the aisle to address this looming public health issue.
-He is the advocate that families struggling with addiction need in Harrisburg.
+Tom has also made fighting the opioid crisis a top priority of his administration and is continuing to work with medical professionals and law enforcement to address this public health crisis.

-Tom provided funding to implement 45 treatment centers throughout the commonwealth and has expanded access to treatment for nearly 125,000 people with substance use disorder.
-Under his leadership, Pennsylvania also recently launched a prescription drug monitoring program that will allow prescribers and dispensers to query and report information regarding the number of opioids prescribed, and to whom and recently announced new prescribing guidelines for the safe and effective use of opioids.
+Tom provided funding to implement treatment centers throughout the commonwealth and has expanded access to treatment for thousands of Pennsylvanians with substance use disorder.
+Under his leadership, Pennsylvania launched a prescription drug monitoring program that will allow prescribers and dispensers to query and report information regarding the number of opioids prescribed and to whom, and recently announced new prescribing guidelines for the safe and effective use of opioids.

 Tom has always been a different kind of leader and he has brought this experience to his role as governor.
-Since day one in office, Tom has fought for the people of Pennsylvania and he will continue to serve the best interests of the commonwealth.
+Since day one in office, Tom has fought for the people of Pennsylvania in Harrisburg.